 3. Ganga Mahotsav and Dev Deepavali – A cultural delight

 Where: Varanasi, Uttar Pradesh

 Dev Deepawali is celebrated on Kartik Purnima with Ganesh Vandana and offering clay lamps, candles, and lights to the worshiped idol.
-This is one of the auspicious religious festivals in November when the ghats, along with the entire city, are decorated fantastically with lights.
+This is one of the auspicious religious festivals in November in India when the ghats, along with the entire city, are decorated fantastically with lights.

 Key attractions: During Ganga Mahotsav, one can experience enchanting shows by Birju Maharaj, Girija Devi, Sujat Khan, Bhimsen Joshi, Amjad Ali Khan, Zila Khan, and Zakir Hussein.
 Dev Deepawali is famous for Deep Daan, Kartik Snan, chanting of Vedic mantras, Akhand Ramayan path, and bhoj.